-Fresh out the pack, human hair extensions are soft, flexible, beautiful.
-The strands slip between your fingers like silk, reflecting light with a shine and sheen that just begs to be showed off.
-But some factors like your environment and care choices can make your gorgeous perfect locks fall short of their initial beauty.
-So how do you know what’s ruining your cuticles, and what do you do?
+Fresh out of the pack, human hair extensions are soft, flexible, and beautiful.
+The strands slip between your fingers like silk, reflecting light with a shine and sheen that just begs to be shown off.
+But some factors, like your environment and care choices, can make your gorgeous, perfect locks fall short of their initial beauty.
+So how do you know what’s ruining your cuticles?
+Do extensions damage your hair?
+And what do you do?
 Read on!
 What follows is a guide to your human hair extensions’ top five mortal enemies and what you can do to combat them.

 #1: Air Pollution

 Nothing smothers your hair faster than smog, car exhaust, and even cigarette smoke.
 Smoky air contains particles that coat the strands of your hair pieces and dull both the color and shine of the hair.
 Worse, in different kinds of smoke and fumes, these particles are mostly bits of dangerous and drying substances like tar, ash, coal, and acids.

 Your best bet is to stop smoking if you haven’t yet, and to rinse or wash your hair extensions a bit more often – up to three times a week – if you live in a highly polluted area.
 Better yet, rotate the hair you use each time you get a new install; this way, you don’t have to over-wash any particular set of hair, and it will all look better.